This procedure to obtain NSCL beam time for experiments is designed to achieve several objectives:

 - To provide a relatively rapid turn-around time between the submission of a proposal and the performance of an experiment.

 A Program Advisory Committee (PAC) has been set up to advise the director (presently C. Konrad Gelbke) on all matters relating to the scientific research program at NSCL.
 The PAC receives written proposals for experiments from all prospective users.
 These proposals are reviewed by the PAC at meetings generally held about every 6-8 months.
 Recommendations, based on scientific merit, are made for allocation of beam time for proposed experiments.
 The Executive Committee of the Users Group is invited to designate a representative to attend each PAC meeting as an observer.
+The representative’s observations are recorded and are available in the Director’s office after the PAC meeting.

 Proposals can be submitted at any time.
 For a proposal to be considered at the following PAC meeting, it must be received at NSCL prior to the deadline communicated to all users about 8 weeks before the due date.
 The notice will include a list of available beams.
 Proposal forms can be obtained from the NSCL web site and completed proposals can be uploaded there.